cruncher/sparky/README.md

 Sparky has no syntax for looping over a collection.
-Instead, if data-model is an array or array-like collection object, Sparky automatically loops over it and copies the corresponding DOM node for all the items in the collection.
+Instead, if data-model is an array or array-like collection object, Sparky automatically loops over it, cloning the corresponding DOM node for all the items in the collection.
 So the HTML: